yezhisaim/WWCBeginnerIOS/Week 3/InstagramProfilePage_3/Part_3.md

  pod init \#Close and reopen terminal if errors arise

  Open the Xcode Podfile (Add “pod 'AFNetworking', '~> 2.6’”.
-Refer to the 'How to add Cocoapods' session at the end of file)
+Refer to the 'Sample Podfile' section at the end of file)

 It’s finally time to add your first dependency using CocoaPods!